lucasrebra/ComputerVisionStructureFlowersAI/README.md

 ## Evaluating a Saved Model

-To evaluate a model stored at the path specified in `config.py`:
+To evaluate a model stored at the path specified in `config.py` using the test dataset defined in `EVALUATION_CONFIG`:

 ```bash
 python -m prediction_model.evaluation.evaluate_model